 My only skill when it comes to fashion is the ability to spell the word correctly.
 So I can’t comment on trends, styles and quality.
 But I do know the MQ has its fingers firmly on the pulse of contemporary culture.

-So you can expect the MQ Vienna Fashion Week (presented by ŠKODA), organised by creative headz, to fulfill its promise.
+So you can expect the MQ Vienna Fashion Week, organised by creative headz, to fulfill its promise.

 But it’s not just about the catwalk.
-A large exhibition area, for example, featured current collections for you to browse, try on, and purchase.
+A large exhibition and shopping area, for example, features current collections for you to browse, try on, and purchase.

 2020 dates and tickets

-The Fashion Week ran from Monday, September 9th to Sunday, September 15th, but I don’t have dates for 2020 yet.
+In 2020, the Vienna Fashion Week runs from Monday, September 7th to Sunday, September 13th.
 Shows typically take place daily in the afternoons and evenings.

 Buy tickets on the door or in advance online through the Fashion Week website, where you’ll also find full programme details and timings once they become available.